vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/23_siddhopAyashodhanAdhikAraH.md

 of the ancient ācāryas and with the tradition connected with Nammalvar, the chief of all prapannas and which would give two different interpretations to the same word in the same sentence has no justification.
 For in the following śloka it is said :- "O Lakṣmī, with a face delightful like the moon!
 When (we) try to study Thea as distinct from Bhagavan, (we feel) that Hia svarūpa or essential nature and His being the Ruler over all are the consequence of the greatness, which is His, by His bejag ever with Thee.
 Thou art, therefore, the part (or attribute) by which Bhagavan is understood as being of such and such a character.
 Since Thou sad Bhagavan are thus (inseparably) united, the Veda does not speak of Thee separately".

-It may be asked whether, if we take Srimat as an inseparable attribate of Narayana in the first part of the Dvaya also, it would not follow that there are two upāyas viz., Narayana and Lakṣmī, and whether this would not be at variance with the texts which say that there is no other upāya than Bhagavad.
+It may be asked whether, if we take Srimat as an inseparable attribate of Narāyaṇa in the first part of the Dvaya also, it would not follow that there are two upāyas viz., Narāyaṇa and Lakṣmī, and whether this would not be at variance with the texts which say that there is no other upāya than Bhagavad.
 We counter this objection by asking whether, if we take Lakṣmī as the inseparable attribute, as you hold, in the second part of Dvaya, it would not follow that there are two objects of attainment, namely, Bhagavan and Lakṣmī and whether this would not be at variance with the texts which say “There is no other interest or object of attainment than Bhagavan".

 If it is now asked: "In that case what is the objection to taking the word Srimat as only an accidentally associated mark (upalakṣana) by which Bhagavan is distinguished in both the parts of the Dvaya, the answer is as follows:--Certain qualities, certain forms ( vigrahas) and certain activities are necessary for Īśvara being the upāya.
 Likewise certain other qualities, certain other forms and certain activities are ever associated with Īśvara as the object of attainment.
 These necessary ( things ), also, would be at variance with Īśvara being the only upāya and the only object of attainment respectively.
 So they, too, would have to be